Skip to main content

 Ski School and Childcare

-For the youngest crew members, the Lake Louise Daycare accepts children as young as 18 days old, which is remarkably early compared to most resorts.
+For the youngest crew members, the Lake Louise Daycare accepts children as young as 18 days old.
 Parents of infants take note: this is one of the few places in North America where you can actually ski with a newborn in the family.

 Rentals

 The Lake Louise Rental Shop operates right at the base, making morning logistics straightforward.
 Expect to pay around CA$50 to CA$70 per day for kids' packages.
-Get fitted the afternoon before your first ski day to avoid the morning rush, as the rental area can get backed up when everyone arrives at once.
+Get fitted the afternoon before your first ski day to avoid the morning rush when the rental area backs up.

 Lunch on the Mountain

-Multiple lodges are scattered across the mountain, so you're never far from a warming hut when small legs tire out.
-The Lodge of the Ten Peaks at the base is the main hub: large, practical, nothing fancy but functional for corralling hungry kids.
-Think burgers, pizza, soups, and the usual mountain fare.
-The Whitehorn Bistro mid-mountain offers a sit-down option with better views and slightly more refined options if you want to stretch lunch into a proper break.
-Temple Lodge on the back side serves up solid comfort food with a quieter vibe than the main base area.
+Multiple lodges scatter across the mountain, so you're never far from a warming hut when small legs tire out.
+The Lodge of the Ten Peaks at the base serves as the main hub: large, practical, nothing fancy but functional for corralling hungry kids.
+The Whitehorn Bistro mid-mountain offers better views and slightly more refined options if you want to stretch lunch into a proper break.

 What You Need to Know

-The resort sits a 10-minute drive from Lake Louise village, not slopeside, so build transport time into your morning routine.
+The resort sits a 10-minute drive from Lake Louise village, so build transport time into your morning routine.
 With 12 lifts including the gondola, eight chairs, and three carpets, lines stay manageable even on busy days.
-Locals know that the front side gets tracked out by mid-morning, so if conditions are good, hit the back bowls early (yes, even with kids, there are intermediate routes back there).

 Temperature swings are real at this elevation.
-The base sits at 5,400 feet and the summit at 8,650 feet, which can mean a 15-degree difference between bottom and top.
-Layer accordingly and stash extra gear in a locker.
-Your kids will thank you when they're not shivering on the gondola.
+The base sits at 5,400 feet and the summit at 8,650 feet, which can mean a 15-degree difference.
+Layer accordingly and stash extra gear in a locker when your kids start shedding jackets on the gondola.

 User photo of Lake Louise - scenery